Getting error code 229 on your Lennox® furnace?

 This signifies your furnace is ignited at high speed because its low pressure switch didn’t close.

-It’s important to allow a pro like one from Gordon's Service Experts in Oklahoma City handle repairing or replacing this part.
+It’s important to allow a professional like one from Gordon's Service Experts in Oklahoma City handle repairing or replacing this part.
 Our technicians are NATE certified, which means they’re well-prepared to fix a furnace error like this one.

 We want you to be fully happy with our furnace repair in Oklahoma City.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 Two-stage furnaces have various pressure switches to help the system to run at different speeds—and be more efficient.
 These switches also make sure your furnace runs safely and vents extraneous gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Malfunctions